AiM (Adoption in Merseyside) is the regional adoption agency for Knowsley, Liverpool, Sefton and Wirral.

 Anyone who cares for a friend, neighbour or relative who is frail, disabled or mentally or physically ill, is a carer.
 You don’t need to live in the same house to be a carer.
 Support for carers.

-Knowsley Council is proud to be taking part in the national Syrian Refugee Resettlement scheme, welcoming up to 50 people who have been forced to flee their homes due to the ongoing conflict in the country.
+Knowsley Council is proud to be taking part in the Vulnerable Persons Resettlement Scheme (VPRS) and the Vulnerable Children’s Resettlement Scheme, welcoming up to 110 individuals who have been forced to flee their homes.
 Support for Refugees.

 Young carers are children and young people who look after someone in their family who has an illness, a disability, or is affected by mental ill-health or substance misuse.
 Support for young carers.